KNOWLEDGE HUB

 • Documentation Support: Help gather all required documents correctly

-• Claim Filing: Assist with filing process and follow up with insurer
+• Claim Filing: Assist with filing process and follow up with insurer within the 30-day deadline

 • Hospital Coordination: Facilitate cashless approval and hospital billing